neslabour/bloodless-coup/_posts/2023-01-23-Metro-Mayor-Results.md

 ---
-title: Best for Britain Poll - Bath
+title: Time for a change in BANES?
+Vote Labour...
 tags:
  - libdem_chart_2023
  - chart